June 1, 2014.

 All backend services were hosted on one class of machine--frontend servers were a separate class--and all backend services were deployed in unison from a single Git repository.

-APIs are isolated to their own servers for more consistent debugging and scaling, have independent code bases, and are deployed individually.
+APIs are isolated to their own servers for decoupled debugging and scaling, have independent code bases, and are deployed individually.

 With these two different approaches in mind, it's time to work through the lessons learned through the development and maintenance of these systems:

 SOAs are not a panacea, rather they significantly complicate your architecture.
-Nor are they fundamentally a high performance architecture, they impede performance by requiring additional moving parts.
+Nor are they fundamentally a high performance architecture, they impede performance by adding more parts.

 These advantages move mountains with large teams.